 3. Decorate the tree

 Now, this is a big one for us.
 I’m not a professional tree-dresser and don’t particularly care about perfection.
 I get the entire family together and we all take a side and decorate our tree for the holidays.
 It’s fun to see the creativity and everyone feels great after the tree is all decorated knowing that they all had a hand in bringing it to life.

 While you can bake cookies all year round, holidays cookies are exceptional.
 Ginger snap cookies and even regular sugar cookies with sprinkles, after all, who doesn’t love sprinkles?
 It makes your kitchen not only smell great, but they are delicious!
 It’s when you can get together as a family in the kitchen and laugh and talk about your day.
 Get silly and don’t forget to make Santa his very own cookie.

 5. Dress up and take lots of photos

-The holidays generally calls for a new wardrobe.
+The holidays generally call for a new wardrobe.
 It’s the end of the year and I like seeing how much the kids have grown throughout the year.
-Just like you take back to school photos, consider taking holiday photos as well.
+Just like you take back-to-school photos, consider taking holiday photos as well.
 Get the entire family together and take lots of photos throughout the holidays.
 It will also be great memories for future years.
 Even the silly ones as Madison took above.

 For those that enjoy shopping on Black Friday, OshKosh B’Gosh has a surprise in store for you.
 The first 100 people to any of their stores will receive a gift card worth up to $100.
 This however depends on when your local store opens.
 If the store opens on 11/23, the dash in to win is on 11/23.
 If your local store is closed on 11/23, then the dash in to win event is on 11/24.
 Check local store listings for store hours.